 Harvesting when trichomes are milky white or cloudy with just a few amber trichomes starting to appear will result in highest levels of THC

 This page covers how to grow dense buds, but nearly all the techniques will help ensure your buds grow to their full THC potential, too.

 Having a high THC content by itself does not necessarily mean that the marijuana is great.
 It's important to look at the whole experience caused by the plant, which includes considering the effects of CBD and CBN.

 In fact, the following negative effects of THC are often prevented when higher levels of CBD or CBN are present:

 CBN is also psychoactive, though much less so than THC

-The presence of CBN with THC seems to reduce the feelings of anxiety that some people feel with high levels of THC
+The presence of CBN with THC may reduce the feelings of anxiety that some people feel with high levels of THC

 Too much CBN can make people feel groggy or sleepy